Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 5: Transference

-\textbf{Co-regularization}: Another set of models employs a regularizer that penalizes functions from either modality which tend to disagree.
-This class of models, called co-regularization, is a useful technique to control model complexity by preferring hypothesis classes containing models that predict similarly across the two views~\citep{brefeld2006efficient,farquhar2005two,sindhwani2005co}.~\citet{sridharan2008information} provide guarantees for these approaches using an information-theoretic framework.
+\textbf{Co-regularization}: Another set of models employs a regularizer that penalizes functions from either modality that disagree with each other.
+This class of models, called co-regularization, is a useful technique to control model complexity by preferring hypothesis classes containing models that predict similarly across the two views~\citep{sindhwani2005co}.~\citet{sridharan2008information} provide guarantees for these approaches using an information-theoretic framework.
 More recently, similar co-regularization approaches have also been applied for multimodal feature selection~\citep{hsieh2019adaptive}, semi-supervised multimodal learning~\citep{yang2019comprehensive}, and video summarization~\citep{morere2015co}.